cosmonought/cosmonought.github.io/README.md

 # The Coin of Thinking

 “I’m sorry I wrote you such a long letter.
 I didn’t have time to write you a short one.”
-Blaise Pascal
+(Pascal)

 ## On “Crypto” in General